Version: Deadline 7.2, 8.0

 Concurrent Tasks are a smart approach to increasing the efficiency of a single job.
 For example, if you are rendering a Nuke scene with 30 frames, it will be faster to allow a Slave to pick up multiple tasks at a time instead of only one.
 Conversely, 3dsMax is highly multithreaded at render time and prefers to exist as a single task on a single Slave on a machine.

 Notice in the above screenshot that multiple tasks are being rendered at one time, but only one Slave is currently online.
 Concurrent Tasks allow your Slaves to render multiple frames at once, thus decreasing the processing time of a Deadline job, assuming your machines have the available bandwidth (network and storage i/o infrastructure restrictions).

-If you are using Traditional Floating Licensing, when a Slave runs multiple tasks concurrently, only 1 license will be checked out.
+If you are using Traditional Floating Licensing, when a Slave runs multiple tasks concurrently, only 1 floating license will be checked out.
 This means that you can have a Slave render up to 16 tasks at the same time, and still only use 1 Deadline Slave license.
 If you are using Usage Based Licensing (UBL) for Deadline, the same rule applies.
 For example, if you render 4 tasks concurrently over a 5 minute period, only 5 minutes of Deadline render time is consumed.

 Running multiple Slaves on one machine is another great way to improve the speed of your Deadline workflow.
 The advantage of using multiple Slaves is the fact that more than one job can be accomplished in a given timeframe.
 A multi-Slave approach makes up for the fact that a single Slave cannot pick up tasks from multiple jobs.
 Multiple slaves can also pick up tasks from the same job, increasing Deadline’s efficiency in the context of a single job.